 Merry E. McVey-Noble, Ph.D.
 Assitant Clinical Director

-I have been a Staff Psychologist at Student Health and Counseling Services at Hofstra University since January 2007, and have been teaching in the Department of Psychology since 1995.
+I have been a Staff Psychologist at Student Health and Counseling Services since January 2007, and have been teaching in the Department of Psychology since 1995.
 I completed my Ph.D. in Clinical and School Psychology in 2000.
 After graduating, I did my post-doctoral training and remained at Bio-Behavioral Institute, treating anxiety and Obsessive Compulsive Spectrum Disorders for the next, seven years.
 I was thrilled to return to Hofstra and to join the Division of Student Affairs in my position with Student Counseling in January of 2007.
 It felt like coming home.

 I am originally from Western Australia, though I’ve spent most of my life in the Garden State.
 I earned my bachelor’s degree in Psychology from Douglass College at Rutgers University in 1994 and my Ph.D. in Clinical and School Psychology from Hofstra University 2000.×